chadsec1/decoyim/REPRODUCIBILITY.md

   chcon -Rt svirt_sandbox_file_t $DIR
 ```

-In order to build CoyIM reproducibly, you simply do
+In order to build DecoyIM reproducibly, you simply do

 ```sh
   make reproducible-linux-build
 ```

-inside of the CoyIM directory.
-This will create a new Docker image and then use it to build CoyIM.
+inside of the DecoyIM directory.
+This will create a new Docker image and then use it to build DecoyIM.
 At the end of the
 process, it will generate two files:

 ```sh